GreptimeTeam/docs/docs/faq-and-others/faq.md

 Yes, we open sourced the dashboard for users to query and visualize their data.
 Please check out our initial version on [GitHub Repo](https://github.com/GreptimeTeam/dashboard).

+## Does GreptimeDB support ingesting data without defining a schema?
+Like Prometheus metrics.
+Yes, we can create table automatically while inserting data using TSDB’s protocol (e.g. OpenTSDB, InfluxDB, prometheus)